bknie1/Practice-Web/Readme.md

  8. [Full Stack](#full-stack)

 ## Front End

+### Design

+#### Separation of Concerns
+  - Structure: Our HTML.
+  - Behavior: Our JavaScript.
+  - Presentation: Our CSS.

+There will be some overlap but we want to encapsulate and delegate as much code to where it belongs.
+Yes, we can modify style with JavaScript, but the bulk of our style should be determined by the CSS.
+In this case, it would be a good practice to define a styled CSS class and use JavaScript to toggle that style on or off.

 ### HTML
 HTML is the nouns of our page.
 It is our subject matter, but by itself, cannot act.